MY STORY

 After a long and winding path, through U.S. State Department internships in D.C. and Jakarta, a service year in a Detroit high school with City Year, and a short corporate communications stint, I finally found my way to storytelling as a career.
 With my work, I strive to disrupt the dominant narratives we have been handed and to hold space for voices that have been historically silenced or neglected.
 As the child of immigrants, I gravitate toward writing about identity, and the journey to healing and decolonizing our minds.

 I graduated from the Craig Newmark Graduate School of Journalism at CUNY, where I focused on audio storytelling and reporting on the South Asian diaspora.
-I currently work as a producer at Futuro Media's In The Thick, where we break down the latest news in politics and culture from the perspective of Black and brown communities.
-My work has also been featured on Self Evident: a podcast telling Asian America's stories, Feeling My Flo: a podcast about menstruation, The Juggernaut, Huffington Post, Brown Girl Magazine, Bklyner, and Catalyst Midland, among others.
+I currently work as a producer at NPR's TED Radio Hour.
+My work has also appeared in Futuro Media's In The Thick, Self Evident: a podcast telling Asian America's stories, Feeling My Flo: a podcast about menstruation, Storycorps, The Juggernaut, Huffington Post, Brown Girl Magazine, Bklyner, and Catalyst Midland, among others.
 Previously, I directed and produced a short documentary about growing up Asian American in southeast Michigan.